-What’s most difficult?
+What is most difficult?
 Talking about sexual challenges or living with them?
 The good news, you don’t have to live another day with these challenges.
-Attaining enjoyable sex following cancer surgery or treatment is possible.
-Our trained medical professionals can help.
+If you are being treated for cancer or have been treated for cancer and experiencing challenges attaining enjoyable sex following cancer surgery or treatment, you don’t have to deal with these difficulties alone.
+Our medical professionals may be able to help.
 Ask us how.

 Sex and Your Cancer Treatment at a Glance

-Cancer changes your body, sometimes creating challenges in your sex life and your sexual organs depending on the type of treatment you received.
-Men report symptoms of fatigue, tiredness, erectile dysfunction, premature ejaculation, low libido and more.
-Women who have had breast, vaginal, cervical or ovarian cancers report concerns with decreased orgasms, vaginal dryness, tightness, scarring, incontinence, anxiety and more.
+Cancer and cancer treatment may cause changes in your body, sometimes creating challenges in your sex life and your intimacy and sexuality depending on the type of treatment you received.
+Men report symptoms of erectile dysfunction, premature ejaculation, changes in orgasm, penile curvature, low testosterone, low libido, and more.
+Women who have had breast, vaginal, cervical, ovarian or rectal cancers report concerns with with decreased orgasms, vaginal dryness, tightness, burning, scarring, loss of sexual interest or arousal, emotional or physical distress, anxiety, and more.
 The emotional pain of not being able to connect intimately with your partner is real.
-We can help.
+We may be able to help.

 Steps to Diagnosis